-To import data, you start by setting up an exchange scheme, as described in "Master data" on page 13.
+To import data, you start by setting up an exchange scheme, as described in Master data.
 Next, you go on by defining the details of the tables to be imported.

 To begin, you must use the Table Relations (Import) (daxch0521m000) session to create the relationship at the table level between the LN tables and the ASCII files.
 You then create the relationship at the field level, by setting up the relations between logical ASCII file fields and LN table fields.
 To set up the relations, you can use the Field Relations (Import) (daxch0522m000) session.